Uclusion/update-job/README.md

 # update-job
 Github action to change stage of a Uclusion job on code commit.
+See doc [here](https://documentation.uclusion.com/actions).

 Example:
 ```
 name: Mark job complete on commit